Fantômas (band): Legacy

-Progressive rock band Tool cited Fantômas as a major influence on their 2006 record 10,000 Days.
+American rock band Tool cited Fantômas as a major influence on their 2006 record 10,000 Days.
 In 2006, Mastodon cited several experimental bands, among them Fantômas, as an inspiration to expand their sound into new directions.
 Dan Briggs, bassist for Between the Buried and Me, called it "a big part of [his] musical background" and considers the Wunderkammer box set one of his most valuable records.

-Nu metal band Slipknot was heavily influenced by Fantômas in its beginning.
+American metal band Slipknot was heavily influenced by Fantômas in its beginning.
 The whole band, who was already a fan of Mike Patton, attended one of their first shows in 1998 before Fantômas released any music and were astounded by their technical prowess, calling them the tightest band they had seen.
 Its drummer Joey Jordison said that the work of Dave Lombardo on Fantômas should be known by every drummer.
 Mushroomhead frontman Jason Popson called it his favorite band in 2000.

 Other bands influenced by Fantômas are CKY, The Locust and Car Bomb.
 Known fans of it included actor Danny DeVito, writer Alan Moore and dance music artist Moby.